 An astounding 94 percent of Canadian adult gamers report playing games like Words With Friends on mobile devices.
 Compare that to 88 percent who play games on computers and 56 percent who play video games on consoles.
 Even so, many gamers play across several devices and platforms.

 Taken as a whole, the most popular genre of titles are puzzle and word games.
 About 37 percent of adults and 24 percent of kids and teens play these types of games.
 The next biggest category are action and adventure games with 24 percent of adults and 33 percent of kids and teens.

 Part of the popularity of puzzle and word games has to do with their relative accessibility.
 There are great word games for kids, which add a dash of fun to an educational environment.
+It's easy to play a quick game of Word Connect or Word Chums too.
 Similarly, mobile puzzle games are quick and easy to pick up.
 They pack a lot of fun into shorter gaming sessions.

 Gaming for Mental Health and Connection